 Virtual reference library

 We subscribe to major online information resources so that you can use them free of charge, at home, at work or in the library, at any time of day or night.
 All you need is your library card number.
 If you are not a member, then find out how to join.
-Joining online will give you immediate access to all of these resources.

 Life in Great Britain